 As for how jerky could be triggering mania, Yolken suspects it involves the microbial environment, or microbiome, of the gut.
 In a healthy person, the gut and brain regularly “talk” to one another through hormonal and nerve signals to keep the body regulated, the so-called gut-brain axis.
 In recent years, researchers have started to find that our gut microbiota is integral to keeping those airwaves clear.
 But if the gut microbiome is imbalanced (through changes in diet or antibiotics, for instance), that might set off a chain of events that wreaks havoc on both the brain and gut, often through chronic inflammation.
 This inflammation then might make people more susceptible to developing mental illness, or worsening its symptoms.

-And indeed, when Yolken’s team looked at the guts of nitrate-fed rats, they found clear changes in the gut microbiome, in the form of an increase of certain kinds of bacteria, compared to normal rats.
+And indeed, when Yolken’s team looked at the guts of nitrate-fed rats, they found clear changes in the gut microbiome, namely an increase of certain kinds of bacteria, compared to normal rats.
 Those particular bacteria have previously been associated with behavior and cognition changes in animals.
-There was also evidence of minute molecular changes in the brain associated with mania in these rats, though Yolken cautioned that the results can’t prove that the gut changes led to the brain changes.
+There was also evidence of minute molecular changes in the brain associated with mania in these rats, though Yolken cautioned the results can’t prove that the gut changes led to the brain changes.
 They also can’t prove that nitrates are responsible for any similar changes in people.

 Yolken himself points out that the study, especially the results in humans, isn’t definitive.
 No other study, as far as he knows, has linked nitrates to mental illness (though they have been linked to conditions like cancer when found in drinking water as a contaminant).
 And a lot more research, in both animals and people, is needed before any such link could be confirmed.
 Even if diet plays a role in mental illness risk, it’s only one of many factors that interact in complicated ways we don’t fully understand.